cloud-custodian/cloud-custodian/docs/source/aws/examples/tagcompliance.rst

 ========================================================

 Tag
-  Tags instances matching filters with a 'c7n_status' tag by default and configurable value.
+  Tags instances matching filters with a 'maid_status' tag by default and configurable value.

   Here's an example of renaming an extant tag